 No specific plans were recommended for topics that were agreed not to be within the scope of VSEI v3 and VVC v3 (except to encourage progress toward future support for VSEI v3 SEI messages for NNPF and filtering phase indication in HEVC and AVC).

 Actions recommended by the BoG are highlighted in this report.
-Five items are marked to revisit for further discussion; these five are suggested to be relatively minor and may not require a further BoG session (if the BoG scope is not expanded to consider additional topics).
+Five items were marked to revisit for further discussion; these five were suggested to be relatively minor and may not require a further BoG session (if the BoG scope is not expanded to consider additional topics).

+Notes of the JVET plenary review of the first version of the BoG report were included in the -v2 version of the report (with revision marking).
+In the -v2 version, one item remained marked to revisit for text review.

 Discussion topics categorization